mkffl/mkffl.github.io/_posts/2022-08-01-mediation.markdown

 D --> P
 </div>

 An employee's ethnic category is either BAME or non-BAME, and that determines the business unit they choose to work in, which is either Consumer of B2B.
 Consumer has lower promotion rates than B2B.
-This makes sense because BankBank's B2B department is more recent than Consumer, with more opportunities to grow inside the firm.
+This makes sense because BigBankCorp's B2B department is more recent than Consumer, with more opportunities to grow inside the firm.
 Besides, the ethnic category may also determine the likelihood of being promoted, in which case the selection process discriminates on a racial basis.
 But how do we know if there is such an arrow from ethnicity to outcome?

 Under this causal model, the solution is to holding the business unit constant.
 If the effect of ethnicity onto the promotion outcome only happens through the elected business unit, then holdiing the latter constant blocks the arrow from ethnic category to business unit, allowing the analyst to observe the effect from business unit to outcome.
 If there's also a direct effect, then holding the business unit constant does not block the mediated path, and the direct, discriminatory effect will show in promotion rates by BU.

-Here, under these causal assumptions, we conclude that BankBank's managerial review process does not discrimate against minority employees.
+Here, under these causal assumptions, we conclude that BigBankCorp's managerial review process does not discrimate against minority employees.
 In fact, the data was generated using a simple model with no direct arrow from E to O.

 [source](https://dev.azure.com/mkiffel/_git/personal-blog?path=/blog-mediator/blog_mediation/model.py&version=GBmain-mediation&line=8&lineEnd=9&lineStartColumn=1&lineEndColumn=1&lineStyle=plain&_a=contents)
 ```python